They say a picture is worth 1,000 words.

 Stock photos are more than just well-dressed, clean-cut professionals “candidly” laughing by the water cooler.
 Many stock photos are attention-grabbing, well-composed, and, ultimately, may be just what you need to spice up your social media presence or marketing collateral.

 That’s why we’ve developed the ultimate list of websites that offer free stock photos.
-When you need to spice up your marketing materials on a budget, explore the following websites and watch your visuals reap the benefits.

 Note: While all of these websites offer a plethora of free stock photos, be sure to check out their individual licensing terms before use.
 Some common items to check for are the ability to use a free stock photo for commercial purposes and the ability to alter free stock photos.
 We offer a brief highlight of each website’s licensing terms, but may not cover the policy comprehensively.